 2. Explore the Blue Pools

 Few places in NZ are as famous as the Blue Pools on the West Coast.
 As the glaciers high in the Southern Alps melt they send ice-cold water down the mountains and into the Makarora River.
-Then, the river pools creating the perfect place to enjoy a swim or take some photos of the stunning blue water.
+Then, the river pools create the perfect place to enjoy a swim or take some photos of the stunning blue water.